altocodenl/tagaway/readme.md

    7. `key down|up`: if `keyCode` is 13 and `#newTag` is focused, invoke `tag pics`; if `keyCode` is 13 and `#uploadTag` is focused, invoke `upload tag`; if the path is `down` and keycode is either 46 (delete) or 8 (backspace) and there are selected pivs, it invokes `delete pivs`.
    8. `toggle tag`: if `State.querying` is `true`, it will do nothing.
 Otherwise, if tag is in `State.query.tags`, it removes it; otherwise, it adds it.
 If the tag removed is `'untagged'` and `State.query.recentlyTagged` is defined, we remove `State.query.recentlyTagged`.
 If the tag is added and it is an user tag, we invoke `rem State.filter`.
 If the tag removed is a year tag, all month tags will also be removed.
 If the tag added is a month tag, all other month tags will be removed.
 If the tag added is `'untagged'`, we remove all user tags.
    9. `select all`: Invokes `post query` using `State.query` and setting `body.idsOnly` to `true`.
 Sets `State.selected` using the body returned by the query.
    10. `query tags`: invokes `get tags` and sets `Data.tags`.
-It checks whether any of the tags in `State.query.tags` no longer exists and removes them from there.
+It checks whether any of the tags in `State.query.tags` no longer exists and removes them from there (with the exception of `u::` (which never is returned by the server) and the strictly client-side range pseudo-tag).
    11. `tag pivs`: invokes `post tag`, using `State.selected`.
 If tagging (and not untagging) and `'untagged'` is in `State.query.tags`, it adds items to `State.query.recentlyTagged`, but not if they are alread there.
 In case the query is successful it invokes `query pivs`.
 Also invokes `snackbar`.
 A special case if the query is successful and we're untagging all the pivs that match the query: in that case, we only remove the tag from `State.query.tags` and not do anything else, since that invocation will in turn invoke `query pivs` and `query tags`.
    12. `rotate pivs`: invokes `post rotate`, using `State.selected`.
 In case the query is successful it invokes `query pivs`.
 In case of error, invokes `snackbar`.
 If it receives a second argument (which is a piv), it submits its id instead of `State.selected`.
    13. `delete pivs`: invokes `post delete`, using `State.selected`.
 In case the query is successful it invokes `query pivs true`.
 In case of error, invokes `snackbar`.